JeremyYeaton/letter_in_string_YG21/README.md

 - **data_raw_exp3.csv** Raw data from Experiment 3 (100 ms display; 13-hash cue instead of 5-hash in Exp 2; fixed or variable by 4 characters)

 ## Setup
-This analysis pipeline relies on the following R packages:
+This analysis pipeline relies on the following R packages (mostly available from CRAN):
 - tidyverse
 - lme4
 - lmerTest